Collections Strategy

 Collections Contact and Feedback

 All Western faculty members, researchers, and students are invited to participate in the collection development process at any time through consultation with CCS librarians.
 The CCS team can be reached at wlccsteam@uwo.ca.
-Western faculty members, researchers, and students can make recommendations for library purchase that are considered on a case-by-case basis.
+Western faculty, staff, and students can make recommendations for library purchase that are considered on a case-by-case basis.
+We do not consider unsolicited purchase requests beyond these user groups.

 Collections Development – Policies, Principles, and Criteria